 Provides input on membership development and retention, potential services that might be offered to Council members, and policies related to membership.
 Makes recommendations for advancement of the IHHC website.

 Provides advice and expertise to the Council regarding services and benefits that can be offered to private duty members.

 Responsible for Council regulatory efforts.
 Provides recommendations and drafts IHHC regulatory position papers, comment letters, and other documents.
 Identifies and deals with issues relating to reimbursement from all third party payers (Medicare reimbursement, Medicaid, and others).
 Works with the IDPH Home Health Advisory Committee and the PGBA 16 State Home Health Coalition.

 Rehab Work Group

-This group will dive deep into challenges facing members in delivering an interdisciplinary care plan.
-The work group will develop a plan to address the identified needs of the member agencies.
+Examines challenges facing members in delivering an interdisciplinary care plan.
+Develops plans to address the identified needs of the member agencies.